-Sat outside a tired bar after a day of shooting a few years ago, Ilja started telling me some stories.
+Sat outside a hot, tired bar after a hot, tired day a few years ago, Ilja started telling me some stories.
 He’s taken photos of just about every rapper you’ve ever had in your ears.
-There’s legends like Ice Cube and 50 Cent, more contemporary boys like Kendrick Lamar and Joey Bada$$, and there's that time he rolled around New York with RZA after Wu Tang Clan sold their Once Upon a Time in Shaolin album to that weirdo Martin Shkreli.
+Ice Cube in LA, 50 Cent in a gigantic mink coat, Kendrick Lamar, Joey Bada$$, and there's that time he rolled around New York with RZA after Wu Tang Clan sold their Once Upon a Time in Shaolin album to Martin Shkreli.
 That one's for another time, though.
-Then, Ilja then pulled out his phone and showed me the two photos.
+Then, Ilja pulled out his phone and showed me the two photos of Snoop.
 I was in awe: a kid seeing a magic trick for the first time.
 This is how the hell he managed to capture them.

 “I grew up in a single parent household in arguably the roughest part of Amsterdam a notorious neighbourhood called Kraaiennest (K-Zone 1104).
 Here, everyone is playing football or making music or being creative in a certain way.
 Football and hip-hop are two things incredibly important to the area; they really come together as one where I’m from.